ipfabric/docs/docs/System_Administration/Administrative_Interface/backup_and_restore.md

 ### Local Backup

-Local backup saves database, user and system files locally on a dedicated backup volume.
-It's highly recommended placing backup volume on different datastore ideally on different physical storage.
+Local backup saves database, user, and system files locally on a dedicated backup volume.
+It's highly recommended to place the backup volume on a different datastore, ideally on separate physical storage.

 !!! info "Backup Disk"